New welcome sign lights way to downtown Latrobe - NewsBreak

 New welcome sign lights way to downtown Latrobe

-Illuminated for the first time Friday night, the sign is the work of homegrown talent from the city and neighboring areas — much of it donated, our news partners at the Tribune Review stated.
+Illuminated for the first time Friday night, the sign is the work of homegrown talent from the city and neighboring areas — much of it donated.

 Motorists and pedestrians will spot the gently curved sign as they head northbound on Route 981, crossing Loyalhanna Creek on the recently renovated Lloyd Avenue bridge and bearing right to continue on Main Street.